Data Centers in Falun

 Executive Summary

-Falun is a strategic choice for enterprises prioritizing sustainability and cost efficiency through carbon-neutral infrastructure.
-This market provides high-security environments and exceptionally low power costs, making it a premier destination for high-density compute and long-term data residency.
-Choosing this location allows operators to bypass the power constraints of larger European hubs while maintaining reliable access to the Nordic digital corridor.
+Falun is a strategic choice for enterprises prioritizing sustainability and cost-efficient, high-density compute.
+This market provides carbon-neutral infrastructure and exceptionally low power costs, allowing operators to bypass the energy constraints of major European hubs while maintaining reliable access to the Nordic digital corridor.

 Falun: At A Glance